-Designated Safeguarding Lead: Mrs Alison Bailey Deputy: Mrs Dawn Williams

-Review
+Policy Review

 This policy will be reviewed in full by the Governing Body on an annual basis.

-The policy was last reviewed and agreed by the Governing Body in June 2016 (updated by LA)
+The policy was last reviewed and agreed by the Governing Body on

-It is due for annual review on June 17.
+It is due for review on insert date (up to 12 months from the above date).

 Signature Date

 Head Teacher

 Signature Date

+Chair of Governors